kubernetes/kubectl/docs/maintainers/issue_backlog.md

 ## Contribution lifecycle

 1. Issue is created with description and labels
    - Made sure the issue meets guidelines for a good issue
-  - Issue must have a stakeholder invested in the work being completed
+   - Issue must have a stakeholder invested in the work being completed (stakeholder is either the assignee or if no assignee, the issue creator)
 2. SIG agrees that work for issue will be accept
    - Must be low overhead approach
 3. Issue moved to [backlog](https://github.com/kubernetes/kubectl/projects/3) in the GH project
 4. Contributor assigns issue to self, or asks issue be assigned if they are not a Kubernetes org member
 5. Issue moved to [assigned](https://github.com/kubernetes/kubectl/projects/3) in the GH project
 6. Contributor begins work and publishes work to fork as it is being done
    - posts it to the issue
 7. Contributor updates issue weekly with status updates, and pushes work to fork
    - Periodic feedback provided
    - Discussion between contributor and stakeholder occurs on issue
 8. Contributor sends PR for review
    - Stakeholder ensures the appropriate reviewers exist
    - Discussion and updates occur on the PR
 9. PR accepted and merged

 ## Picking good issues for the backlog